mimblewimble/grin/doc/grin4bitcoiners.md

 Pushing that further, between blocks, most outputs end up being spent sooner or later by another input.
 So *all spent outputs can be safely removed*.
 And the whole blockchain can be stored, downloaded and fully verified in just a few gigabytes or less (assuming a number of transactions similar to bitcoin).

 What this all means is the Grin blockchain scales with the number of users (unspent outputs), not the number of transactions.
+At the moment, there is one caveat to that: a small piece of data (called a kernel, over about 100 bytes) needs to stay around for each transaction.
+But we're working on optimizing that as well.

 ## Scripting